Clathrina heronensis

-Clathrina heronensis is a species of calcareous sponge fin the family Clathrinidae and found in the seas around Australia, and in the coastal seas of many islands to her north.
+Clathrina heronensis is a species of calcareous sponge fin the family Clathrinidae and found in the seas around Australia, and in the coastal seas of many islands to its north.
 It was first described by Gert Wörheide and John Hooper in 1999.

-The species epithet describes it as coming from Heron Island where the holotype was collected.
+The species epithet describes it as coming from Heron Island, where the holotype was collected.

 Description

 Large, irregular and loosely anastomosed tubes form the cormus.
 The spicules are very bright and can easily be seen.
 The mesohyl has many porocytes with brown granules.
 The skeleton has no special organization, comprising equiangular and equiradiate triactines.
 Actines are cylindrical, undulated and sharp at the tip.